- Income Tax High-Value Transactions: How to Submit Response in Compliance Portal

 Q- What does the term perquisites mean and what is the process of taxation?

-Ans: Perquisites are the benefits given to you because of your position.
+Perquisites are the benefits given to you by your organisation beside your basic pay as a part of your job position.
 This amount is given beside the salary amount for example vehicle for your commute, accommodation which is rent free etc. Depending on the nature of the perquisites it is decided whether to tax it or not.
 Rule 3 of the Income tax defines the valuation of perquisites.
-No tax is deducted by the employer from your salary in case of calculation of the tax amount on the perquisites.

-Q- What sort of loss can be set off from the salary income?
+Q- What type of loss can be set off from the salary income?

-Ans: Loss from house property can be set off from the income from the salary.
-But loss from the business cannot be set off.
+Only loss from house property can be set off from the income under the head salary.
+No other losses such as loss from the business, capital gain etc can be set off with salary income.

-Q- How can I make rental benefit if I live with my parents?
+Q- How can I benefit from rental expenses if I live with my parents?

-Ans: You can get into a housing rental agreement with your parents where every month from your salary you pay them rent.
+You can get into a housing rental agreement with your parents where every month from your salary you pay them rent.
 This way you will be able to take the benefit of the rent in calculation of the taxable income.
-However, your parents will have to show the rent amount in their income tax return file under the heading ‘income from other sources’.
+However, your parents will have to show the rent amount in their income tax return file under the heading ‘income from house property.
 This amount is then taxed in your parents’ returns.

 Q- What should I do if my company does not charge me any TDS amount?

-Ans: If your company does not deduct tax at the source then depending on the amount of the income and the taxation slab you should compute the tax amount and pay it to the government.
+If your company does not deduct tax at the source then first you should calculate your taxable income, then depending on the amount of your taxable income and the taxation slab you fall in you should compute the tax amount if any payable and pay it to the government.